Wildcard Indexing & Topic Filtering

 -

 For any given network, only one event of a given signature can be indexed using wildcard indexing.
-This means that if you have multiple contracts definitions in your config that contain the same event signature.
+This means that if you have multiple contract definitions in your config that contain the same event signature.
 Only one of them is allowed to be set to

 wildcard: true